 A Proforma Invoice is a preliminary bill of sale sent to a customer/buyer in advance of delivery of goods or a shipment, i.e., before work is completed or a required action is completed.

-A proforma invoice, also referred to as a pre-estimate or an off-set quote, is simply a document that accurately states the goods or services to be provided and the agreed-upon price for such goods or services.
-Proforma invoices are usually used in international transactions, majorly for customs and imports purposes.
+A proforma invoice also referred to as a pre-estimate or an off-set quote, is simply a document that accurately states the goods or services to be provided and the agreed-upon price for such goods or services.
+These are usually used in international transactions, majorly for customs and imports purposes.
 Although they are binding in nature, the terms of the sale included are usually subject to change.

 Uses of a Proforma Invoice

 Proforma invoices are usually sent out to help in the sales process.
 Once the proforma has been sent and the customer/buyer agrees on the price, the goods and/or services can then be sent or performed.
 It are reasonable faith estimates that help the customer/buyers understand what they are paying for.

 The purpose of a proforma invoice is to ensure that both you and the customer/buyer agree on the terms and conditions of the sale/purchase, including the total cost of the products/services.
 It helps declare the value of the product(s) being shipped so that it can pass through customs swiftly and be delivered to the customer/buyers on time.